 Under the terms of our grant from the Mellon Foundation, Five Colleges must assume ownership of intellectual property produced with grant funds in order to ensure it remains freely available to the public for educational and scholarly use.
-We have developed an intellectual property agreement that is posted online at https://www.fivecolleges.edu/rfp/blended/ip-information.
+We have developed an intellectual property statement and agreement that may be consulted online.
 Successful applicants will need to sign this agreement as a condition of funding.

 - Identify project goals (e.g., overcoming particular student learning challenges, introducing new content to a course, supporting skills development, improving student engagement, expanding learning communities, improving opportunities for assessing student learning throughout a course, etc.);

 - Describe the project and particularly how the online and in-person components of the project will relate to one another and how student participation in online components will be continuously evaluated as part of course work;

 - Provide evidence of a preliminary literature review identifying publicly available materials that could be adapted to serve project purposes.
 (Proposers should take care to investigate resources supporting online learning that have already been developed.
 Helpful sites include the Bryn Mawr-Carnegie Mellon OLI collaboration (http://nextgenlearning.blogs.brynmawr.edu/) and the University of Central Florida (http://blended.online.ucf.edu/).